 Raw organic pumpkin seeds are pretty much a perfect food.
-They contain all the macro nutrients of fat, carbohydrates and protein in the perfect ratios needed to keep blood sugar stable and give you a slow release of energy.
-They also pack a high nutritional punch with their vitamin and mineral content, and in this post we will discuss the pumpkin seeds top 10 amazing health benefits.
+They contain all the macro nutrients of fat, carbohydrates, and protein in the perfect ratios needed to keep your blood sugar stable and give you a slow release of energy.
+They also pack a high nutritional punch with their vitamin and mineral content, and in this post we will discuss the top 10 health benefits of raw organic pumpkin seeds.

-We have been eating raw seeds for nutrition since we evolved millions of years ago, therefore they are the perfect paleo food and your body will just love them.
-You can add them to so many dishes and they are super versatile.
-A rich source of iron, they are perfect on a plant based diet, and can be added to smoothies, your morning cereal, a crunchy topping to soup and salads, homemade granola bars; or just munch them as a snack any time of day for a low GI energy boost.
+We have been eating raw seeds for nutrition since we evolved millions of years ago, which makes them the perfect Paleo food that your body will just love.
+You can add them to many dishes as they are so versatile; plus they are a rich source of iron, are perfect on a plant based diet, can be added to smoothies, your morning cereal, a crunchy topping to soup and salads, homemade granola bars, or just munch them as a snack any time of day for a low GI energy boost.

-These delicious green seeds from the pumpkin are best eaten raw, as heat treatment will not only destabilise their lovely healthy omega fats, but will also destroy many of their healthful nutrients and antioxidants -something that you don’t ant to do!
+These delicious green seeds are best eaten raw as heat treatment will not only destabilise their lovely healthy omega fats, but will also destroy many of their healthful nutrients and antioxidants -something that you don’t ant to do!

-Before we start on the pumpkin seeds many benefits, here is a breakdown of all the goodies inside just one portion – which equates to about 28 grams (or a handful).
+Before we start on the healthful pumpkin seed’s many benefits, here is a breakdown of all the goodness inside just one portion (which equates to about 28 grams, or one handful).

 Nutritional profile of raw shelled pumpkin seeds per 28 grams:-